Solar powered generator

 Here I confess I have no expertise, and I recommend you talk to as many local people as possible.
 Two strong suggestions:

 The batteries are a large part of the expense of your solar powered generator.
-Hence, if you can "grid-tie", and not have batteries, it will reduce your costs significantly.
+Hence, if you can "grid-tie", and not have any storage capacity, it will reduce your costs significantly.
 However, that won't do in South Africa with frequent outages and surges.

 Buy the best batteries you can afford.
-Gel cell, lead crystal and there are a heap of others on the market.
+Gel cell, lead crystal and now lithium; expect new developments.
 It's worth it in the long run.

-These are sealed "lead-crystal" 205Ahr batteries; they are very heavy, and damnably expensive, but are supposed to last 7-12 years.
+These are sealed "lead-crystal" 205Ahr batteries; they are very heavy and damnably expensive, but are supposed to last 7 to 12 years.
 We'll see; they are now five years old, and still perform perfectly.
 Get help moving them, or you will soon fall into the clutches of your local DCs, and I will be accused of drumming up work for them!

 It's now five years down the line and my batteries are still not showing any signs of aging; in fact I have just done an upgrade to four more batteries in parallel.

 I wish I had been compelled to face the 12-24-or-48V solar generator question from the start.
-Do yourself a big favour; go for 48V despite the fact that you must have at least four expensive batteries, rather than the Mickey Mouse two you can see below; you won't be sorry.
-If you do not you will be making an unnecessarily expensive upgrade in a year or two.
+Do yourself a big favour; go high despite the fact that you must have at least four expensive batteries, rather than the Mickey Mouse two you can see below; you won't be sorry.
+If you do not you will be making an unnecessarily expensive upgrade in a few years.
+In fact, go straight to lithium ion.

 Having large batteries and cables exposed like this is very dangerous if you have prying fingers around.
-I've now finished building the stairs in our new home, and the space underneath makes the perfect secure, cool, resting place for your solar powered generator.
+I've now finished building the stairs in our new home, and the space underneath makes the perfect secure, cool resting place for a solar powered generator.
 Keep the door locked, if you have little mites running about.

 It should have a smoke detector and a fire extinguisher.
 Now I'm considering a knife fuse to isolate the batteries in the case of a short circuit.